 6. Be mindful!
 Use mindfulness meditation and mindfulness-based stress reduction.

 In the past few years, there have been extraordinary breakthroughs on understanding what meditation and mindfulness-based stress reduction do to the brain, mind, and emotional centers to alleviate anxiety and depression, foster optimism and self-awareness, and even improve memory.

-Many forms of meditation are relaxing but mindfulness meditation (or Vipassana meditation) has been researched more than the others have, and it’s incredibly easy to do.
+Many forms of meditation are relaxing, but mindfulness meditation (or Vipassana meditation) has been researched more than the others have.
+Better yet, it’s incredibly easy to do.
 One finding by researchers at Harvard is that 28 cumulative hours of mindfulness meditation—that’s 27 minutes a day, every day, for 8 weeks—changes structures in the brain to such a degree that you can actually see the changes on a brain scan.
 It shrinks the amygdala, which is part of the limbic brain and involved in the fight-or-flight response.
 It thickens the areas of the brain associated with optimism and a sense of possibility, self-awareness, and memory.

 Mindfulness meditation affects the anterior cingulate cortex, the area associated with worry.

 Even small children can learn to do mindfulness meditation!
 Check out this Facebook page, Teach Children Meditation Campaign.